Converting Between Array of Primitives to Array of Objects

 Overview

-Java allows automatic conversion between the primitives and their respective wrapper objects through autoboxing and unboxing.
+Java simplifies conversions between primitives and their corresponding wrapper objects through autoboxing and unboxing:

 double d1 = 2.1;